Preparation and Stability of Standard Reference Air Mixtures

 Weather and wind trajectories

 In general the site experiences clean well mixed air from western North America, and beyond that from the North Pacific Ocean.
-The daily averaged wind speed and direction, from 1990 to 1997 (Figure 3) shows that wind direction is predominantly from the west with more variable direction and weaker winds during the summer months.
+The daily averaged wind speed and direction (Figure 3) shows that wind is predominantly from the west with more variable direction and weaker winds during the summer months.
 Some spring and summer days have short periods of local up slope easterly sourced air with a component of relatively polluted metropolitan air.
 This is very evident from high concentrations of correlated CO and CO2.
 It is common for winter winds to average 5-10 meters per second.

 Figure 4 shows back trajectories at the filling site.
 These trajectories are averages from 1993 to 1997 and are divided into 6 of the most common patterns.
 All are predominantly from the west with spring and summer showing more continental air as compared to the longer winter trajectories.
 At present, trajectories can be observed on the ESRL web site.

-A hierarchy of the CCGG CO2 standards is shown in Figure 5.
+A hierarchy of the GGGRN CO2 standards is shown in Figure 5.
 The Central Calibration Laboratory for CO2 uses 15 Primary Standards, with a range of 246 to 520 µmol/mol.
-The Primaries have been measured 4 times at Scripps and 7 times on the CCGG manometric system [Zhao, 1997].
+The Primaries have been measured 4 times at Scripps and 8 times on the GGGRN manometric system [Zhao, 1997].
 The calibration of these standards is presently used to provide the WMO [CO2-in-air] mole fraction scale.
-At present, 5 new primary standards are being added at CO2 mole fractions of approximately 700, 1000, 1500, 2000, 2500, and 3000 µmol/mol to provide reference standards for the oceanographic community.
-The ten secondaries in the range of 290 to 420 µmol/mol are calibrated relative tothe Primaries.
-All other standards, internal and external are calibrated on a single NDIR, which is referenced to these secondaries.
-The secondaries are typically used up in 2-5 years, whereas the Primaries are designed to last for many decades.
+At present, non-WMO (in house GGGRN) standards are used at CO2 mole fractions up to approximately 3000 µmol/mol to provide reference standards for the oceanographic and urban measurement community.
+The 18 secondaries in the range of 290 to 520 µmol/mol are calibrated relative to the Primaries.
+All other standards, internal and external are calibrated on a single CRDS or/and NDIR, which is referenced to these secondaries.
+The secondaries are typically used up in 3 to 10 years, whereas the Primaries are designed to last for many decades.

-With respect to CO2 stability, the calibration histories of the various internal ESRL standards were checked for calibration reproducibility and long term drift.
-The mean difference of repeated measurements of CO2 mole fractions between 325 and 425 µmol/mol is 0.002 +/-0 .014 (Histogram of distribution, Figure 6).
-This is for 381 cases since 1988, where individual cylinders were recalibrated in less than 6 months.
-Thus we can say that the precision of our measurement is 0.014 µmol/mol (one standard deviation).
+With respect to CO2 stability, the calibration histories of the various internal ESRL, and external collaboration, standards were checked for calibration reproducibility and long term drift.
+The mean difference of repeated measurements of CO2 mole fractions between 300 and 450 µmol/mol is 0.03 (Histogram of distribution, Figure 6).
+This is for 347 cases.
+Thus we can say that the reproducibility of our measurement is 0.03 µmol/mol (one sigma).

-Outside of this range the precision was found to be 0.1 for mole fractions from 200 to 325 µmol/mol and .25 µmol/mol for mole fractions from 425 to 500 µmol/mol (Histogram of distributions, Figure 7).
-The loss in precision of relatively low and high CO2 mole fractions is due to the limitations of measuring toward the end of the range of the WMO scale and the slight degradation in measurement precision at high mole fractions.
+Outside of the range 300 to 520 µmole/mole is considered a non-WMO scale standard.
+Reproducibility was found to be 0.1 for mole fractions from 200 to 325 µmol/mol and .25 µmol/mol for mole fractions from 520 to 2500 µmol/mol.
+The reproducibility loss of relatively low and high CO2 mole fractions is due to the limitations of measuring toward the end of the range of the WMO scale and the slight degradation in measurement precision at high mole fractions.
 This estimate of reproducibility takes all cylinders into account and may contain some cases of real drift and so is a worst-case scenario.

 The uncertainty stated by the CO2 calibration lab is 0.07 µmol/mol (one sigma).
 The reproducibilityand internal consistency of the standards in the range between 325 and 425 µmol/mol is 0.04 µmol/mol over a two-year period at the 2-sigma confidence level.
 If a cylinder is recalibrated at the end of its useful volume, the estimate of the stability of the calibrated value is limited by the reproducibility of our measurements (0.028 at the two sigma level), and necessary assumptions about the history of the drift, if any, between calibrations should include this uncertainty.

-A histogram of CO2 mole fraction drift is shown in Figure 8 for 125 cylinders, which have a calibration history greater than 2 years.
+A histogram of CO2 mole fraction drift is shown in Figure 7 for 58 cylinders, which have a calibration history greater than 4 years.
 This shows drift in both directions.
-There are some cases (8%) with evidence of drift greater than 0.045 µmol/mol/year.
-For this reason we recommend that standards be recalibrated during long use and at the end of their useful volume.
+For this reason we recommend that standards be recalibrated during long use and at the end of their useful volume (pressures higher than 20 atmospheres).
 The drifts, as shown in the histogram, cannot presently be predicted.
 Drift in most of our standards is often undetectable for histories less than 2.5 years.
 In some documented cases, the drift has been attributed to H2O mole fractions greater than 5 µmol/mol, stainless steel valves, or valves with packing materials that preferentially absorb trace gases.
 There may be an increasing trend in the CO2 with decreasing cylinder pressure below 20 atmospheres.
 This is different in each cylinder and may not be present at all.

-All cylinders are hydro-tested after manufacturing and need to be retested periodically.
-All cylinders are stamped with the month and year of the last hydro-test and, if out of date, must be retested before they can be shipped.
+All Aluminum cylinders are hydro-tested after manufacturing and need to be retested periodically.
+All cylinders are stamped with the month and year of the last hydro-test and, if past this date, must be retested before they can be refilled and transported.
 Currently the period for aluminum cylinders is five years after the stamped date.
-In the United States hydro-testing can only be done by companies certified by the U. S. Department of Transportation (DOT).
-The process consists of removing the valve and attaching the cylinder to a water/hydraulic pump system,which displaces all the air in the cylinder.
-The cylinder is immersed in a water bath of measured volume and the water in the cylinder is pressurized to 1.67 times the working pressure of the cylinder.
-The elastic expansion is measured via the outside water displacement, pressure is released in the cylinder and the permanent expansion is measured.
-The typical cylinder we use (Size AL-150) elastically expands by about 190 cc and is permanently expanded 0-2 cc after the pressure is released.
-The cylinder is deemed unusable if it permanently expands by more than 10 percent of the elastic expansion.
-We have never had a cylinder fail the test.
+In the United States hydro-testing or the more common sonic-testing can only be done by companies certified by the U. S. Department of Transportation (DOT).
+The sonic-testing process consists of sonic scanning the cylinder for micro cracks or imperfections.

 New standards are tested for H2O content with a MEECO Waterboy, which uses a P2O5 conductivity method and is set up to measure from 1 to 1000 µmol/mol H2O.
 The maximum allowable H2O mole fraction in a filled cylinder is 5 µmol/mol.
 Most cylinders test between 0.5-1.0 µmol/mol.
 This corresponds to dew points less than -75°C and usually less than -80°C when expanded, and less than -30°C under full pressure.

 When a cylinder is to be refilled and contains air with the trace gases near ambient, conditioning is not usually necessary.
-New cylinders have ultra pure air and cylinders with undesirable concentrations left in them must be purged of the old air to have the walls conditioned to ambient air.
-Drifts have been observed due to evacuating the cylinder down to vacuum before filling, which have persisted for months.
-Drifts due to spiking, discussed below, have been eliminated by filling the cylinder immediately after spiking and filling the cylinder laid down.
+New cylinders have ultra-pure (TM Scott Marrin Inc.) air and cylinders with undesirable concentrations left in them must be purged of the old air to have the walls conditioned to ambient air.
+Drifts have been observed, due to evacuating the cylinder before filling, which have persisted for months.
+Drifts due to spiking, discussed below, have been eliminated by filling the cylinder immediately after spiking.
 There is no evidence to show drifting due to the filling process described below.
-As a result of these experiences and to remain conservative about long-term effects we do not know about yet, the following steps have been adopted by CCGG as procedure;
+As a result of these experiences and to remain conservative about long-term effects we do not know about yet, the following steps have been adopted by GGGRN as procedure;

 - Blow off the residual air down to ambient pressure.
 This must be slow enough to avoid water condensation at the valve.